Smooth Crossover Between Weak and Strong Thermalization using Rigorous Bounds on Equilibration of Isolated Systems: Introduction

 The last decade also saw a revival of the role of chaos in thermalization with the introduction of the Eigenstate Thermalization Hypothesis (ETH), where each single energy eigenstate corresponds to an equilibrium macroscopic state.
 With ETH, one can show that isolated quantum systems evolving unitarily will reach not only equilibrium but thermal equilibrium.
-While one can not formally prove ETH, many numerical studies showed that it is usually true for non-integrable systems with hints of quantum chaos.
+While one can only prove ETH for random Hamiltonians, many numerical studies showed that it is usually true for non-integrable systems with hints of quantum chaos.
 Thus, many numerical works considering a quench on specific Hamiltonian corroborated the classical expectation that non-integrability and chaos will lead to thermal equilibrium; even for isolated systems \cite{Alessio16, Borgonovi16}.
 Although most of these analyses showed thermal equilibrium for non-integrable systems there are exceptions.
-In particular, in \cite{Banuls2011} it was shown that for a nonintegrable $H$ some initial states do not equilibrate to a thermal state, but keep oscillating around the thermal state; this was named weak thermalization.
-Later, it was proposed that this weak thermalization can be understood in terms of interaction between quasi-particle excitations \cite{Chengju2017, Liu19}.
-Very recently, an experiment studied weak thermalization \cite{Fshen2021}, showing that it was related to the energy of the initial state and the entanglement behavior during time evolution.
+In particular, in \cite{Banuls2011} it was shown that for a non-integrable $H$ some initial states do not equilibrate to a thermal state, but keep oscillating around the thermal state; this was named weak thermalization.
+Later, it was proposed that this weak thermalization could be understood in terms of quasi-particles excitations and that the weak thermalization was due to a small number of weak interacting quasi-particles \cite{Chengju2017}.
+It was also argued that eventually, these initial states would equilibrate, but at longer times.
+In \cite{Hyungwon15} it was shown that there are local operators whose fluctuations decay slowly and that this could explain the weak thermalization of \cite{Banuls2011}.
+Finally, in \cite{Farrelly17} it was shown that for local Hamiltonians initial states with finite energy variance and exponentially decaying correlations will equilibrate after a long enough time; thus equilibration should also occur in the weak thermalization scenario.
+Therefore, there is strong evidence that the phenomenon of weak thermalization is mainly about the time scales for the fluctuations to become small.
+However, to better characterize different regimes of equilibration and thermalization it is important to have a more quantitative analysis of the size of the fluctuations.
+One important aspect is how the size of typical fluctuations, decays with the system size, is there any particular behavior in the regime of weak thermalization?
+We should also mention that weak thermalization was also found in other models \cite{Sun21, Lin19} and even studied experimentally \cite{Fshen2021}.